-If you’re looking for something between hiring a fully-fledged moving service (which can be quite pricey) and a DIY rent-a-truck (forcing you to learn all those DOT rules yourself), consider a boutique moving service, such as PODS City Service.
+If you’re looking for something between hiring a fully-fledged moving service (which can be quite pricey) and a DIY rent-a-truck (forcing you to learn all those DOT rules yourself), consider a moving container service specialized for city moves, such as PODS City Service.
 You can reduce the hassle of moving in a big city by letting PODS take care of your city moving and storage needs.
 Serving New York City and surrounding areas, PODS City Service will…

 - Bring a container to your home.
 Once you load up, they’ll take it to storage facility nearby until you’re ready to move into your new home — whether that’s the next day or in a couple months — giving you flexibility for the timing of your move!